KSFlynn007/exit-strategy/README.md

 ## Auto-close
 After confirming that the user wants to leave, if they click the "confirm" button within the modal, they recieve a thank you message and the entire window will auto-close.

+## Functionality
+Due to the nature of the keypress event handling, this application is intended for use on desktop, not mobile or tablet.